Freedom Finger Accessibility Report

 All Dialogue is Voice Acted (Or No Speech In Game): All of the game dialogue and narrative can be voiced, or there is no speech in the game.
 This means there is no requirement to read the dialogue and narrative text to play the game.

 We've documented 1 accessibility feature for Navigation in Freedom Finger which deals with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.

 Large Clear Navigation: The in-game navigation and maps are clear to read.
 They offer large text and offer markers that are large and of high contrast.
 Where text or information is small, there are settings to zoom-in and increase visibility.

 Similar Games With More Accessibility Features for Navigation

 If you want to play Freedom Finger, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Freedom Finger has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 6 accessibility features for Controls in Freedom Finger which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.